-Virginia Beach Officials: Gunman Resigned From His Job Hours Before Attack
+Virginia Beach Gunman Shot Two Department Bosses In His Workplace Rampage

-At a press briefing, top city officials said they are exploring how the resignation of shooter DeWayne Craddock, 40, who was a longtime government engineer, played into a possible motive.

-Before confirming the resignation, Hansen and Virginia Beach Police Chief James Cervera said repeatedly that the gunman had not been terminated or forced out of his job with the Virginia Beach city government.
+Top city officials told reporters at a recent press briefing that Craddock submitted his resignation by email on Friday morning, closing out a 15-year career in the Department of Public Utilities and coming just hours before he stormed into the government office and sprayed bullets "indiscriminately" on three floors of a building situated in a sprawling office complex in Virginia Beach.

+While the two supervisors were among those hit by the gunman's bullets, authorities would not confirm that he specifically targeted any individuals in the shooting.

-Hansen said that to the best of his knowledge, the shooter was "in good standing" in his department and that records indicate his performance was "satisfactory."
+Virginia Beach City Manager Dave Hansen said that to the best of his knowledge, the shooter was "in good standing" in his department and that records indicate his performance was "satisfactory."
 He also said the shooter had not had any disciplinary issues, as far as investigators can tell.

-The gunman died in what authorities described as a long gunfight with police.
+At a gas station across the street from the site of the shooting, Jenna Taylor had stopped to refill and said the entire community is trying to heal in the aftermath of the tragedy.
+She and her husband have lived in Virginia Beach for two decades.
+Taylor said the incident has left the beach town shaken.

+"It really hits close to home," Taylor said.
+"We only live a few miles from here.
+I walk by that building with my dogs all the time, and I've been in that building several times, so the whole community is grieving with them."

-At the home of a member of Craddock's family in Yorktown, Va., about an hour outside Virginia Beach, a note affixed to the door extends "heartfelt condolences" to the victims.
+At a family home of the suspect in Yorktown, Va., about an hour outside Virginia Beach, a note affixed to the door extends "heartfelt condolences" to the victims.

 The note reads: